delowarsikder/English-Word-2-Vector/README.md

 We try to build English word to vector.We follow this pipeline for this
-1. Collect data
+* Collect data
-2. Sentence tokenization
+* Sentence tokenization
-3. Removing punctuation
+* Removing punctuation

-4.Detect common phrases
+* Detect common phrases
-5. Removing Stopword
+* Removing Stopword
-6. Lemmatization
+* Lemmatization
-7. Training
+* Training

 ## Sentence tokenization
 In sentence tokenization ,we first separate our data in sentence.Actually our data exist this form.